oasis-tcs/odata-openapi/lib/README.md

 It's a pure JavaScript implementation, depending only on [`odata-csdl`](https://github.com/oasis-tcs/odata-csdl-schemas/tree/master/lib), which in turn depends on [`sax js`](https://www.npmjs.com/package/sax).

-_Note: This is work-in-progress and currently has less features than its [XSLT-based counterpart](../tools#transformjs-for-nodejs)._
+_Note: this is work-in-progress and currently has less features than its [XSLT-based counterpart](../tools#transformjs-for-nodejs)._

 ## Installation